4d/docs/website/translated_docs/fr/FormObjects/properties_Object.md

 > This property is called **Data Type** in the Property List for Selection and collection type list box columns.

 Specify the data type for the expression or variable associated to the object.
 Note that main purpose of this setting is to configure options (such as display formats) available for the data type.
 It does not actually type the variable itself.
-In view of database compilation, you must use the 4D language commands of the `Compiler` theme.
+En vue de la compilation d'une base de données, vous devez utiliser les commandes du langage 4D du thème `Compilateur`.

 However, this property has a typing function in the following specific cases: